-Smart investors buy well located investment-grade properties, the type that are in continuous strong demand from buyers, and with excellent amenity in an established inner-city suburb.
+Smart investors buy well-located investment-grade properties, the type that are in continuous strong demand from buyers, and with excellent amenities in an established inner-city suburb.

 These are the types of property that have outperformed the averages historically and haven’t fluctuated significantly in price.

 Smart investors hold on to their assets through the good times and bad, knowing that the capital gains made over time will get them out of the “rat race”.